vlogbase/GMRebuildApr2025/PDF_ATTACHMENT_FIX.md

 ## Fix Applied
 We resolved this by:

-1. Renaming the local variable from `document` to `docItem` across all occurrences
+1. Renaming the local variable from `document` to `docItem` across all occurrences in the function
-2. Using `window.document.createElement()` instead of `document.createElement()` to make the correct reference explicit
+2. Keeping the standard `document.createElement()` usage for consistency with the rest of the code
-3. Updating all references to the properties of the local document variable
+3. This was a localized fix to just the specific function causing the error

 ## Code Changes